sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

 #.
 All done !

-   Now you have your 3 nodes ready for testing purpose.
+   Now you have your 3 nodes ready for testing purpose, and the proxy is accessible at http://YOUR_SERVER_IP:6006 (port 6006 by default as mentioned in the puppet manifest *(oioproxy_url)* )